Parnall & Sons: Post war

 Similar aircraft component work also continued after the war with contracts for the manufacture of fuselages in the late 1940s and 50s for the de Havilland Venom, a jet single-seat fighter-bomber.
 Work continued with interior finishings for Bristol Britannia airliners up until 1960, which then exploited the new materials available, such as plastic.
 In the late 1940s, the company turned its hand to supplying the new supermarket industry, producing metal shelving and display units.

 Fittings contracts continued in the luxury market including contracts for 10 Downing Street, Buckingham Palace, the Houses of Parliament.
-Most famous of all was the production and installation of the internal fittings for public rooms on board the Cunard Ocean Liner QE 2 in 1960s.
+Most famous of all was the production and installation of the internal fittings for public rooms on board the Cunard Ocean Liner Queen Elizabeth 2 in the 1960s.

 In 1979, Parnall & Sons was bought by GEC, who subsequently sold the company to CH Holdings.
-The factory suffered a couple of unfortunate fires and went into receivership in May 1991 after over 170 years of trading in Bristol.
+The factory suffered a couple of fires and the company went into receivership in May 1991 after over 170 years of trading in Bristol.

 The factory was demolished in 1992 and the site is now occupied by ALD Automotive car retailers.